-Calling all banana lovers!
-This vegan banana pudding with caramelized bananas was made just for you.
-It’s a decadent dessert without any refined sugar, is so easy to make, and tastes better than any store bought pudding.
-With perfectly caramelized bananas to seal the deal.
+This vegan banana pudding is a decadent dessert without any refined sugar, is so easy to make and tastes better than any store bought pudding.
+With perfectly sweet caramelized bananas to seal the deal.

-My caramelized banana oatmeal is still one of my most popular recipes, so I thought it was about time I shared another delicious way to enjoy caramelized bananas.
+It’s been two years, but my caramelized banana oatmeal is still one of my most popular recipes, so I thought it was about time I shared another delicious way to enjoy caramelized bananas!

 This vegan banana pudding is different than a traditional banana pudding but it is still just as delicious.
 We’ll be using caramelized bananas instead of regular bananas which adds a much stronger flavor and makes this recipe 100x better.

 Most banana puddings/banana cream pie recipes use vanilla wafters, but I have been unable to find a gluten free version!
 So instead, I like to use crushed up gluten free graham crackers, but my banana bread granola is also delicious.

 The pudding itself is made from a base of canned coconut milk, maple syrup, brown sugar, a bit of almond butter, vanilla and some starch to thick it up.
 There aren’t actually bananas in banana pudding, which is kind of weird, but alas, we have a delicious dessert nonetheless!

 Add all ingredients for the pudding to a blender and process until completely smooth.

 Transfer to a pot, bring to a boil, then let simmer for about 5 minutes until bubbly and the mixture starts to thicken.
 If it doesn’t get bubbly and thicken, whisk in an extra 1/2 tbsp of arrowroot.

 Remove from the heat and let cool for 10 minutes.
 Transfer to a container and set in the fridge for at least 1 hour.

 To make the caramelized bananas, add the coconut oil to a pan and let melt.